Financing a modular home in BC: the three things lenders actually check

 The Full Cost Picture for a Modular Build

 Buyers building a modular home from scratch need to account for several cost components, each of which affects the financing structure.
-We use Sunshine Coast pricing as our reference — it’s the market we know best — but the categories apply across BC.
+We use the Sunshine Coast as one regional example below — costs vary significantly across BC, but the categories apply everywhere.

 Land